 Students or staff who are victims may request changes in academic, living, or work situations if they are reasonably available.
 These requests are available to victims whether or not they chose to report crimes to campus security or local law enforcement.

-Students - For academic, living, or work assistance, contact the VP of Student Services 541-881-5577 Staff - For work situations, contact Human Resources 541-881-5838 such an order, they are encouraged to contact Campus Security or the AVP of Students who will then be better able to respond in the event of an incident.
-It is much easier for Campus Security to be informed of what they are walking into if they know about an abusive situation beforehand.
+Students - For academic, living, or work assistance, contact the VP of Student Services 541-881-5599 Staff - For work situations, contact Human Resources 541-881-5838

 No contact orders